-The entrance to Kawah Ijen is open from 1AM to 12 PM.
+The entrance to the Ijen Crater is open from 1AM to 12 PM.
 The crater is also closed every first Friday of the month.

 You can rent a gas mask at the entrance for around 40K-50K IDR (~$3.50 USD) if your hotel or homestay doesn’t have any.

-It is cold, like really cold.
+It is cold, like really cold at Mount Ijen.
 The temperature is around 0-10°C in the early morning.
 Wear layers so that you can easily shed them when you build heat from the uphill climb.

-A flashlight or headlamp is vital in doing this climb.
+A flashlight or headlamp is vital in doing this climb to the Ijen crater blue fire and to the crater lake.
 You will most likely be starting your trek sometime around 1:30-2 AM (if you want to see the blue fire) and it will be completely dark.
-The trail is well marked in the beginning.
+Luckily, the trail is well marked in the beginning.

 There might also be a point where your eyes tear up a bit but that sensation should pass after a few minutes.
 For the majority of the climb you won’t need to wear the gas mask but it’s better to have one with you.
 As I mentioned before you can rent one from the entrance or your guesthouse.

 There are three toilet spots along the way.
 One at the main entrance, one about 2 kilometers in (at the snack shop) and one right before you descend down to the blue fire.
 Bring toilet paper!
-These bathrooms with 100% NOT have toilet paper so like most places in SE Asia it’s best to bring your own.
+These bathrooms will 100% NOT have toilet paper, like most places in SE Asia.
+Therefore, it’s best to bring your own.

 While there is a snack stand at the main entrance and 2 kilometers in, it is best to just bring your own snacks with you.
 They also sell drinks and small bottles of water for 6K IDR ($0.46 USD)

-Photography Tip: Drones are allowed to be flown at the sunrise spot and we saw a few being flown.
-We decided to not fly ours as my hands were so cold and we saw footage from someone else and didn’t think it was worth it due to the cloud and smoke coverage.
+Photography Tip: Drones are allowed to be flown at the sunrise spot and we saw quite a few.
+However, we decided to not fly ours as my hands were so cold I could barely move my fingers.
+We also saw footage from someone else and didn’t think it was worth it due to the cloud and smoke coverage.
 But if you have a drone I’d bring it just in case you get an amazing sunrise and a clear view!

 This is a completely personal decision.
 We chose to do the hike with no guide since we had heard from others that it is completely doable on your own.